 Picanha steak is also known as a top sirloin cap since the fat is included on the top of the filet.
 That fat is part of what makes this steak so flavorful- it melts into the meat as it cooks.
 The wagyu picanha is sourced from one of the top Wagyu programs in the US.
 Wagyu beef comes from a specific type of cow and is prized for its incredible marbling.
 The meat naturally has a higher fatty acid content which gives it a unique and highly regarded flavor.
 The picanha Wagyu from Meat N’ Bone was rated a 8-9 for marbling which means it is near the top of the scale.
 The steak we received was about 10 ounces and was $23.99.

 Ocean trout is considered to be a delicacy thanks to its buttery texture and mild taste.
 The fish looks very similar to salmon and has a similar taste but a little less fishy.
 The ocean trout that was delivered from Meat N’ Bone is sourced from Tasmania where the trout is self-sustained and in abundance.
-The trout is wild-caught which is said to give the fish more natural omega 6 fatty acids when compared to farm-raised fishes.
+The trout is wild-caught and thus contains more minerals and less saturated fat when compared to farm-raised fish.

 To cook the trout, I began by patting it dry.
 I then pan-seared it in olive oil with the skin on.
 I cooked the skin side down first to get some of the oil from the skin into the frying pan.
 I seared the fish for about 4 minutes on each side which made it a beautiful golden brown with a crisp exterior.
 I made an orange, garlic soy sauce to pour over the trout, giving it an Asian-style flavor.